qbertlivz/BusinessPlatformApps/README.md

 If you have any questions about building your own solution template, you can find ways to contact us at the link above.
 There is also a direct Contact Us link available at the bottom right area of any solution template.

-## Preparing the Development Environment
+## Preparing your Development Environment

 Visual Studio 2017 is the required IDE.
 If you elect to use a different IDE most build and debug features will be unavailable.